jpgsaraceni/badfun/README.md

 ## TODO

-* Create Postman collection;
 * Enforce contracts for repository and usecase;
 * Unit and integration tests;

 ## Run the app

-1. Clone this repo, enter the local dierectory, and start the app (you will need docker-compose installed):
+1. Clone this repo, enter the local dierectory, and start the app (you will need [docker-compose](https://docs.docker.com/compose/install/) installed):

 ```shell
 git clone https://github.com/jpgsaraceni/mongoose-crud.git && cd mongoose-crud && make start